keyoumao/Credit_Risk/README.md

 - Ensemble Learning and Random Forests
 - Bagging and Boosting

-## Challenge
+## Steps

-The goals of this challenge are to:
+The goals of this project are to:

 - Implement machine learning models.
 - Use resampling to attempt to address class imbalance.
-- Evaluate the performance of machine learning models.
+- Evaluate the performance of machine learning models using scikit-learn library.

-scikit-learn library.
-## Tasks
+### Tasks

 1. Oversample the data using the RandomOverSampler and SMOTE algorithms.
 2. Undersample the data using the cluster centroids algorithm.